fourteatoo/clj-evohome/README.md

 ## Usage

 Require the library in your source code.
-API2 is the way to go:
+The API2 is probably what you want to use:

 ```clojure
 (require '[clj-evohome.api2 :as eh])